Britwell Baptist Pre-school

 Service has Local Offer

 Our Preschool provides excellent low cost childcare.
 It has been re-registered with Ofsted under the Church Leadership.
 We provide a caring and stimulating environment where Christian and British values are embedded within our curriculum.
 Therefore, children who attend learn at their own pace in a home from home atmosphere.
-Experienced staff work alongside your child/children so they can reach their learning potential.
-The setting is open 38 weeks a year 9-3pm Monday to Thursday and Friday morning 9 - 12pm.
+Experienced and committed Practitioners work alongside the children so they can reach their learning potential.
+The setting is open term time only, 38 weeks of the year, Monday to Thursday.

 Who to contact

 Ring the bell on arrival at black gate with dove/bird on it or phone/email /text.

 - £15.00 morning session £30.00 full day 8.30am to 2.30pm £3.00 Breakfast club from 8.30am for working parents who are not funded

 - Ramp, double doors and a wide area of space.

 - Has Provision

 Trained to use an EPI Pen